-Postseason play: Since '51 and '62 are officially considered extensions of the regular season, technically, it's never happened.
-Could now only happen in the National League Championship Series.
+Postseason play: Since '51 and '62 are considered extensions of the regular season, it's officially never happened.
+Could now only happen in the NLCS.

 Worst moment: August 22, 1965.
 As yet another Pennant race between them heated up, Sandy Koufax and Juan Marichal were the opposing pitchers.
 Marichal was distressed that his homeland, the Dominican Republic, was in civil war.
 Dodger catcher John Roseboro was distressed over the recent Watts race riot.
 When Marichal came to bat, Roseboro told Koufax he wanted to hit Marichal.
 Koufax wouldn't do it, so Roseboro threw the ball back to the mound so that it hit Marichal on the ear.
 That was really wrong, but it doesn't justify what Marichal did: He repeatedly hit Roseboro over the head with his bat.
 The consequences: Koufax was unsettled, and lost his control, and the Giants won the game.
 But Marichal was fined $1,750 (about $12,500 in today's money) and suspended for 8 games -- that meant 2 starts, and the Dodgers won the Pennant over the Giants by 2 games.
 However, when I looked up the starts that would have been in Marichal's regular turn in the rotation, I discovered the Giants were 1-1, so maybe it didn't cost them the Pennant.